Pharmacy PGY2 Ambulatory Care Program

 Program Description and Objective

 The TVHS ambulatory care pharmacy residency is a second-year specialty residency designed to develop a clinical specialist with expertise in ambulatory care.
 The residency program includes training in a variety of pharmacist-managed and multidisciplinary clinic settings within the TVHS.
-The resident is an integral part of an interdisciplinary team at TVHS by providing chronic disease state management via individual clinic appointments, telephone calls, and group clinic visits.
-Advanced pharmacotherapy skills are acquired in primary care and a variety of specialty practice areas.
-Core clinic experiences include Primary Care Pharmacotherapy Clinic (PACT) in addition to outpatient clinics focused on anticoagulation, chronic pain management, emergency medicine, cardiology/heart failure clinic, and mental health.
-Each resident will also complete a core month-long rotation of Ambulatory Care Pharmacy Administration.
-Elective experiences include but are not limited to: stem cell transplant, substance use disorder, geriatrics, women’s health, academic detailing, home-based primary care, and other possible electives opportunities.
-The residency also promotes development and refinement of teaching skills and scholarly activity through obtaining a teaching certificate, unless otherwise obtained in PGY-1 residency, as well as precepting pharmacy students and PGY1 residents.
+The resident is an integral part of an interdisciplinary team at TVHS by providing chronic disease state management via face-to-face and virtual clinic appointments in primary care and specialty care setting.
+Core clinic experiences include month-long rotations in Primary Care Pharmacotherapy Clinic (PACT), anticoagulation, chronic pain management, cardiology/heart failure, outpatient mental health, and Ambulatory Care pharmacy administration.
+Elective experiences include, but are not limited to, stem cell transplant, substance use disorder, geriatrics, women’s health, academic detailing, home-based primary care, and numerous other potential electives opportunities.
+The residency also promotes development and refinement of teaching skills and scholarly activity through obtaining a teaching certificate, unless otherwise obtained in PGY-1 residency, as well as precepting pharmacy students and PGY1 residents throughout the PGY2 training year.
 Management skills are developed through completion of a resident research project, contributing to development of new clinics or programs, as well as other administrative activities.
 By completing this comprehensive advanced training program, the resident is equipped with excellent leadership and practice skills and prepared to practice as a proficient, well-rounded clinical pharmacy specialist in an ambulatory care setting.

 - A competitive stipend of $44,994